 Last month our very own, Dr. Brian Morrison, was shown in a PBS NewsHour segment (his cameo can be seen at 7.5) that focused on the treatment of pain and the worsening opioid epidemic in the United States.

 NewHour's Christopher Booker reported that "Pain is the most common reason that people go to the doctor.
-Yet physicians and medical students have limited training in pain management and prescribing opiods."
-Between 1998 and 2013 opiod prescriptions doubled specifically for the use of treating chronic pain, which has yielded almost a five fold growth in the number of deaths from prescription opiod overdose in that same time frame.
+Yet physicians and medical students have limited training in pain management and prescribing opioids."
+Between 1998 and 2013 opioid prescriptions doubled specifically for the use of treating chronic pain, which has yielded almost a five fold growth in the number of deaths from prescription opioid overdose in that same time frame.

 Regarding the feedback he gets from the students that visit his practice, Dr. Morrison said, "It is an incredibly rewarding experience to be able to provide these students with the opportunity to see, first hand, that there are other options for pain management that may equal or surpass the efficacy of opiod prescription."